 - Bonus: Hike the Anthony Wayne short loop.

 Each of these adventures will give you a great tour of Harriman State Park and help you get the most out of your experience.

 What is Harriman State Park?

-It’s actually one of the largest State Parks in New York State and is one about 30 minutes to 1 hour away from NYC.
-It offers tons of activities you can do including:
+It’s actually one of the largest State Parks in New York State and is one about 30 minutes to 1 hour away from NYC (very close the Hudson River).